Top 10 Copenhagen family attractions when travelling with boys

-One of the images burned into my memory from when I visited Copenhagen as a 10 year old, is my visit to the Round Tower, the oldest functioning observatory in Europe.
+One of the images burned into my memory from when I visited Copenhagen as a 10-year-old, is my visit to the Round Tower, the oldest functioning observatory in Europe.
 I loved this building as it was like nothing I had ever seen before.
-Going back after so many years can ruin a good memory which is why I was so surprised to find that the memory lived up to the reality.
+Going back after so many years can ruin a good memory which is why I was so surprised to find that the memory lived up to reality.
 It looked exactly as I had remembered it.

 Mums, Dads and even boys of all ages are going to enjoy shopping along one of Europe’s longest pedestrian streets.
 You’ll find everything from iconic Danish brands like Royal Copenhagen, George Jensen and LEGO, to touristy gift shops, toy stores and big brand stores.
 There is also plenty of street entertainment to keep those waiting outside the shops happy.

 The chance of us ever being able to walk past the LEGO Store in Copenhagen was nil.
 The boys had been madly saving their money and dreaming of the day they would arrive into the country that was the home of LEGO.
 It made no difference that we were to head to LEGOLAND in a week, they needed their LEGO fix and they certainly got it.
 Not only was there wall to wall LEGO, but there were huge LEGO statues and interactive technology that beamed a video on the wall of the making of the set that you were holding in your hands.
 Even I was seriously impressed.
 The LEGO store is along the main pedestrian shopping street Strøget.